Stop being a life purpose chaser. Here’s why.

 WHAT WOULD YOU REALLY MISS?

 When I was on my silent retreat I realized that there weren’t a lot of things that I missed.
-I didn’t miss watching Netflix.
-I didn’t miss weight training.
-I didn’t even miss coaching.
+I didn’t miss weight training or even coaching.

 But the things I did miss I missed a tremendous amount.
 So much so that when I thought about them and what life would be like without them I was brought to tears.
 Or was that just sand from the desert in my eye?